swiperthefox/Text-Mask-UI-Demo/README.md

 # text-mask-ui-demo

-> A demo of an UI element that show how visual feed back helps user experience.
+> A demo of an UI element that show how to use visual feed back to improve user experience.

 ## Build Setup